 Mercy Health - Fairfield Hospital is located on Mack Road and has been ranked as a national top 10 community hospital as well as among the Top 100 of overall hospitals.
-McCullough-Hyde Memorial Hospital (Mercy Health) is located in nearby Oxford.
 Mercy Health also services the community with The Heart Institute and Orthopedics, Sports Rehabilitation & Physical Therapy.
+McCullough-Hyde Memorial Hospital (TriHealth) is located in nearby Oxford.
 Cincinnati Children’s Fairfield is located on Mack Road and provides pediatric care.
 Bethesda Butler Hospital is located in nearby Hamilton.

 A variety of small shops are available as well as the major grocery chain stores for your shopping pleasure.
-Cincinnati Mills has a wide variety of stores, including Bass Pro Shops Outdoor World and other nationally recognized shops.
+Bridgewater Falls, a lifestyle shopping center, offers many specialty shops and restaurants.
 Tri-County Shopping Center and Northgate Mall are also a short drive away.
 Several smaller centers - Hick’s Manor, Fair Plaza, Village Green, and Symmes Center are also available for shopping convenience.

 The city has over 20 community parks to enjoy with athletic fields, hiking and biking trails, picnic areas, tennis and volley ball courts, and fitness areas.
 Fairfield Community Recreation Center, owned by the city of Fairfield, offers golf, a swimming pool, tennis and a private banquet room available for rental.
 The City of Fairfield Aquatic Center has an eight-lane lap pool as well as many water play areas.
 A variety of sports groups are available for both youths and adults.
 The city operates two golf courses at Fairfield Greens South Trace and Fairfield Greens North Trace.
 The local YMCA provides swimming, baseball and other activities.
 Hueston Woods State Park is about a 35-minute drive and offers a lake and miles of trails along with boating and fishing opportunities.
 The Joe Nuxhall Miracle League Fields is a multi-field complex for tournament play for the disabled.